Pilgrimage

 Elizabeth Ann Bayley Seton (August 28, 1774 — January 4, 1821) was raised in the Episcopal Church and later converted to Roman Catholicism.
 In 1975, she was made the first native-born citizen of the United States to be canonized in the Roman Catholic Church.
 The Shrine of St Elizabeth Ann Seton at Our Lady of the Rosary Church is housed in a landmark building connected to colonial times through the sanctity of St Elizabeth Ann Seton who lived here.

+From June 3-13, 2025, led by the Rev. John Beddingfield and the Rev. Deacon Pam Tang, a group of twelve from Holy Trinity made a pilgrimage to Santiago de Compostela, walking the final 110km of the Way of St. James from Sarria to Santiago.
 The Camino Francés is one of the oldest and most famous routes of the Camino de Santiago de Compostela, originating in France and stretching over almost 800 km.
 Our pilgrimage will involve walking the last 100k of the Camino Francés from Sarria to Santiago.
 This same path has been taken for over 1300 years by pilgrims making their way to the Cathedral of Santiago de Compostela, the burial site of St. James the Apostle.
 The journey is steeped in religious, historical, and cultural significance.

 Resources